MASTERS OF ART AND ENCHANTMENT!

 As part of the annual production of the Hochschule für Musik in June 2014, Gunnar sang Papageno in Mozart's "Magic Flute" at the Landestheater Detmold.
 In September 2015, the young baritone made his debut at the Staatstheater Darmstadt under the musical direction of Will Humburg as Fiorello in "Barber of Seville", this was followed by appearances as the Conférencier in Kander & Ebbs "Cabaret", and as Helmer Hanssen in the double opera "South Pole".

-At the Luisenburg-Festspiele Wunsiedel, Mr. Frietsch will take on the young leading role of Adso in "The Name of the Rose" next season.
+At the Luisenburg-Festspiele Wunsiedel 2020, Mr. Frietsch takes on the young leading role of Adso in "The Name of the Rose".

 In addition to his activities on stage, Gunnar Frietsch regularly teaches acting, ensemble training and singing.